stemey/atem-client/README.md

 ## More
-Ra more in the [wiki] (https://github.com/stemey/atem-client/wiki/Home)
+Read more in the [wiki] (https://github.com/stemey/atem-client/wiki/Home)

 [atem-rest]: https://github.com/stemey/atem-rest-service